-Of these latter operations, the only account (if that can be called an account, which conveys no particular information) received by Captain Cook from Monssieur Crozet, was, that a later Voyage had been undertaken by the French, under the command of Captain Kerguchen, which had ended much to the difgrace of that commander (b).
+Of thefe latter operations, the only account (if that can be called an account, which conveys no particular information) received by Captain Cook from Monlieur Crozet, was, that a later Voyage had been undertaken by the French, under the command of Captain Kerguelen, which had ended much to the difgrace of that commander (b).

-What Crozet had not communicated to our Author, and what we are fure, from a variety of circumftances, he had never heard of from any other quarter, he miffed an opportunity of learning at Teneriffe.
-He expresses his being forry, as we have juft read, that he did not know foother that there was on board the frigate an officer who had been with Kerguelen, as he might have obtained from him more interesting information about this land, than its fituation.
-And, indeed, if he had conversed with that officer, he might have obtained information more interesting information about this land, than its fituation more interesting than he was aware of; he might have learnt that Kerguelen had actually visited this Southern land a fecond time, and that the little isses a discovery of this later voyage.
-But the account conveyed to him being, as the Reader will observe, unaccompanied with any date, or other diffinguishing circumftance, he left Teneriffe, and arrived on the coasts of Kerguelen's Land, under a full perfuasion that it had been visited only once before.
-And even, with regard to the operations of that first voyage, he had nothing to guide him, but the very fcanty materials afforded to him by Baron Plettenberg and Monsieur Crozet.
+What Crozet had not communicated to our Author, and what we are fure, from a variety of circumflances, he had never heard of from any other quarter, he milfed an opportunity of learning at Teneriffe.
+He expresses his being forry, as we have just read, that he did not know foner that there was on board the frigate an officer who had been with Kerguelen, as he might have obtained from him more interessing information about this land, than its fituation.
+And, indeed, if he had converfed with that officer, he might have obtained information more interessing than he was aware of; he might have learnt that Kerguelen had actually visited this Southern land a fecond time, and that the little is of which he then received the name and position from the Chevalier de Borda, was a discovery of this later voyage.
+But the account conveyed to him being, as the Reader will observe, unaccompanied with any date, or other diffinguishing circumflance, he left Teneriffe, and arrived on the coafts of Kerguelen's Land, under a full persuation that it had been visited only once before.
+And even, with regard to the operations of that first voyage, he had nothing to guide him, but the very fcanty materials afforded to him by Baron Plettenberg and Monfieur Crozet.

-The truth is, the French feem, for fome reafon or other, not furely founded on the importance of Kerguelen's difcovery, to have been very fly of publifhing a full and diffinct account of it.
-No fuch account had been publifhed while Captain Cook lived.
-Nay, even after the return of his fhips in 1780, the gentleman who obligingly lent his affiftance to give a view of the prior obfervations of the French, and to connect them on the fame Chart with those of our Author, though his affiduity in procuring geographical information can be equalled only by his readines in communicating it, had not, it fhould feem, been able to procure any materials for that purpose, but fuch on the 16th, being then in the latitude of 48° 45', and in the 1776.
-December. longitude of 52° Eaft, we faw penguins and divers, and rock-weed floating in the fea.
-We continued to meet with Monday 16. more or lefs of thefe every day, as we proceeded to the Eaftward; and on the 21st, in the latitude of 48° 27' South, and Saturday 21. in the longitude of 65° Eaft, a very large feal was feen.
+The truth is, the French less for forme realow or other; not furely founded on the importance of Kerguelen's differency, to have been very fly of publiching a full and diffinct account of it.
+No fuch account had been in this in 1780, the Gentleman who obligingly lent his addiffance to give a view of the prior obfervations of the French, and to connect them on the fame Chart with thole of our Ambor, though his affiduity in procuring geographical information can be equalled only by his readinets in communicating it, had not, it thould feem, been able to procure any the fearch; and on the 16th, being then in the 1776. latitude of 48° 45', and in the longitude of 52° becember.
+Eaft, we faw penguins and divers, and rock-weed ber. floating in the fea.
+We continued to meet with Mond.
+16. more or lefs of thefe every day, as we proceeded to the Eaftward; and on the 21ft, in the latitude Satur.
+21. of 48° 27' South, and in the longitude of 65° Eaft, a very large feal was feen.
 We had now much foggy weather, and, as we expected to fall in with the land every hour, our navigation became both tedious and dangerous.

 (a) See Cook's Voyage, Vol. ii. p.
 266. (b) Ibid. p.
-268.
+168.

-At length, on the 24th, at fix o'clock in the morning, as Tuesday 24. we were fteering to the Eaftward, the fog clearing away a little, we faw land , bearing South South Eaft, which, upon fuch as mark the operations of the first French voyage; and even for these, he was indebted to a MS. drawing.
+At length, on the 24th, at fix o'clock in the Tuefd.
+24. morning, as we were fteering to the Eaftward, the fog clearing away a little, we faw land , bearing South any materials for that purpole, but fuch as mark the operations of the first French voyage; and even for these, he was indebted to a MS. drawing.